Web3NL/motoko-book/src/common-programming-concepts/functions.md

 We removed the private keyword and simplified the return expression to just `x`.
 Even the semicolon `;` is gone.
 But note that we can't leave out the type annotations, like we did with variables.
 Type inference doesn't work on function declarations except for the defaulting unit type behavior mentioned above.

-Lets end this chapter with a useful private function and *call* it:
+Lets write a useful private function and *call* it:

 ```motoko
 func concat(t1 : Text, t2 : Text) : Text {